-Prior to starting the survey, record the date, start time, time of sunrise / sunset, temperature (°C), wind (Beaufort scale 0–12), cloud cover (Okta 0–9) and rain (as a brief description e.g., dry, light drizzle).
+Prior to starting the survey, record the date, start time, time of sunrise / sunset, temperature (°C), wind (Beaufort scale 0–12), cloud cover (Okta 0–9, ‘9 Okta’s represents sky obscured by fog or other meteorological phenomena’ and therefore is unlikely to be appropriate for a bird survey) and rain (as a brief description e.g., dry, light drizzle).
 The end time and closing weather conditions (if there has been a substantial change during the survey) should also be recorded.

 The weather conditions are typically less restrictive during non-breeding surveys than surveys of breeding birds, and a range of weather conditions could actually help provide a representative assessment of the priority species present.
 However, typically surveys will need to be undertaken when there is good visibility, to enable the visual detection of priority species.
 If surveys are carried out in less-than-ideal conditions, this should be noted as limitation in the report, with justification and a consideration of potential impacts.

 A survey transect should be walked at a slow, ambling pace, stopping to scan priority habitat/features where appropriate.
 Priority habitat/features could include (but are not limited to) open fields, trees, dense hedgerows or berry-bearing shrubs or small bodies of water.

 One or more survey transects should enable visual coverage of the entirety of the site, but without excessive disturbance of the habitats on site.
 This will be determined by the terrain and habitats present.
 For example, large open fields may be possible to survey from one or two key locations, whereas dense woodland would require much greater coverage.
 Where areas within a site cannot be accessed, this should be noted in the report as a constraint to the survey.